shejan0/UE5-Wiimote-Plugin/README.md

-# UE4-Wiimote-Plugin
+# UE5-Wiimote-Plugin

-Create a new project and copy the "Wiimote" folder into: "NewProject/Plugins/"
+Create a new project and copy the "Wiimote" folder into: "NewProject/Plugins/".

+Generate the Visual Studio Project files for your Unreal Project and Build Solution

+There is also a build in Releases if you want a build for Windows

 # How to use